- About Us

 Now, I’m sure you’re wondering:

-Not only did overall marketing budgets increase for over half of all teams in 2017, but over 3 percent of overall company revenue is now spent on martech.
+While overall marketing budgets decreased over the pandemic in 2020, but over 2.8 percent of overall company revenue is now spent on martech.

 That’s because martech tools help make sense of your customer data while also increasing your team’s efficiency and effectiveness.